halimzidoune/query-macro/readme.md

 ],
 ```

-It's recomended to add the line in the `AppSeriveProvider@boot` for a better cast:
+It's recomended to add this line in `AppSeriveProvider@boot` for a better cast:

 ```php
 DB::connection()->getPdo()->setAttribute(PDO::ATTR_STRINGIFY_FETCHES, false);